Marc MacYoung?

 2) If it does work.

-The former puts them in the hospital, the latter in
+The former puts them in the hospital, the latter in jail.
+The simple truth is

-you've invested a little skullsweat.
-By this we mean
+that you can avoid both if you've invested a little skullsweat.
+By this we

-examining not only your assumptions about self-defense
+mean examining not only your assumptions about self-defense

-training, but understanding what has influenced what you
+training, but understanding what has influenced what you were

-were told was a certain type
+told was a certain type of

 training.